jordanchaitin/relx_test/README.md

 This is to test if Episcina breaks on using the latest relx.

 Steps:
-1. Extract the contents from the tar file and first update the rel/sys.config file     with your postgres database details.
+1. First update the rel/sys.config file with your postgres database details.
 2. In the main dir relx_test enter the command gmake run
 3. Enter pp_db:simple_query("select 1"). at the erlang prompt and see that it works.
 4. Exit erlang